AdobeDocs/journey-optimizer-learn.en/help/tutorial-configure-a-training-sandbox/configure-events.md

 # Configure events

-In this section you will set up the three events that are required for the hands-on exercises in the [Journey Optimizer Challenges](/help/challenges/introduction-and-prerequisites.md).
+In this section, you set up the three events that are required for the hands-on exercises in the [Journey Optimizer Challenges](/help/challenges/introduction-and-prerequisites.md).

 Watch the video [Create Events](/help/set-up-journeys/create-events.md) for guidance on how to create events.